OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 ## Install a package

-The `conda install` command can be used to install packages using the `conda` executable.
+The `conda install` command can be used to install packages.

 However, the built-in Conda installer can be quite slow to identify and resolve dependencies between packages, which led to a re-implementation of the conda package manager in C++, distributed in the `mamba` package.

 Install the `mamba` package using the command below.
+Make sure to type `y` and press the Return key when prompted to proceed with the package plan.

 ```bash
 conda install mamba